nkthiebaut/nkthiebaut.github.io/content/pages/about.rst

 :author: Nicolas Thiebaut
 :summary: Nicolas Thiebaut resume

-I am a French data science consultant since April 2015.
-I have worked two years for `Quantmetry <https://www.quantmetry.com>`_.
+I am a machine learning engineer at `Visage <https://www.visage.jobs>`_, a San Francisco based startup specialized in recruiting.
+Before that I have worked two years as a data science consultant for `Quantmetry <https://www.quantmetry.com>`_.
 I also have a PhD in Theoretical Physics focused on the Fractional Quantum Hall effect.
 You can download the manuscript `here <https://www.theses.fr/2015PA112050>`_ if you can read French!

-If you want more informations you can check `my resume <{filename}/pdfs/CV_NicolasThiebaut.pdf>`_.